 |Major Criteria||Minor Criteria|

 Females are affected more frequently than males and it can occur at any age.
-The precise global incidence of mixed connective tissue disease (MCTD) is unknown, as in some cases it may be diagnosed as other connective tissue disorders or overlap syndromes.
+The precise global incidence of MCTD is unknown, as in some cases it may be diagnosed as other connective tissue disorders or overlap syndromes.
 A Norwegian study reported a female-to-male ratio of 3.3:1 and a mean age of the adult-onset condition at diagnosis of 37.9 years.
 The incidence of adult-onset disease in Norway during the period from 1996 to 2005 was 2.1 per million per year.

 A Taiwanese study reported a mean age of onset of the paediatric form of 10.7 years.